3263. Convert Doubly Linked List to Array I 🔒

 Solution Approach

-The solution focuses on a straightforward approach of "Direct Traversal" to transform the doubly linked list into an integer array.
-Here's a step-by-step breakdown of the solution:
+The solution uses a direct traversal approach to convert the doubly linked list into an array.
+Here's how the implementation works:

 -